-Blast2GO allows searching for non-coding RNA (ncRNA) families and other structured RNA elements sequences via the RFAM webservice.
+Blast2GO allows search for non-coding RNA (ncRNA) families and other structured RNA elements sequences via the RFAM webservice.
 The RFAM database is a collection of RNA families, categorized into three functional classes:

 - non-coding RNA genes

 The RFAM algorithm allows via alignments to search this database and classify your sequence dataset.
 This might be interesting for contigs obtained via de-novo RNAseq, especially sequences with no similarity to any known proteins (no blast results – red sequences).